 If accepted for the Title IV-E program, students are required to take two additional courses (SWRK 4934 / Child Welfare Policy; and SWRK 4935 / Child Welfare Practice) and complete their field placement at DCS (during day-time hours).
 The course sequence of SWRK 4934/ SWRK 4935 must be completed prior to the student entering into their field placement and prior to starting their field coursework.

 The student must attend a field forum prior to starting field with the BA Field Director.
 During this forum the field process and application are reviewed.
-The student must then connect directly with the BA Field Director (Professor Kenya Anderson) to ensure they are ready to enter field, and compliant with all field requirements.
+The student must then connect directly with the BA Field Director to ensure they are ready to enter field, and compliant with all field requirements.
 Field must be completed in consecutive semesters (students approved and prepared to enter field in Spring must be prepared to complete the field sequence in Summer OR the student will need to await Fall/ Spring to adhere to the consecutive semester field requirement.

 In exchange for the 3-4 semesters of financial aid that they receive, students sign a contract to work for DCS for 18–24 months upon their graduation.